-Best apps for learning a language
+Best Android apps for learning a language in 2018

 Learn languages: Rosetta Stone

 Rosetta Stone is already well known as a great way to begin learning a new language, but you may not have realized that it was available on your phone.
-With access to 28 different languages, a slow and steady pace that is great for building up your confidence, and optional live-tutoring, there is a reason that Rosetta Stone is king when it comes to language learning apps.
+With access to 28 different languages, a slow and steady pace that is great for building up your confidence, and optional live tutoring, there is a reason that Rosetta Stone is king when it comes to language learning apps.
 Whether you're aiming to learn for fun, or you want to become fluent, this is a great place to start.
-This program will let you learn how to speak, write and read in a new language, with an emphasis on building confidence in pronunciation and the ability to sync progress across your desktop or mobile device.
+This program will let you learn how to speak, write, and read in a new language, with an emphasis on building confidence in pronunciation and the ability to sync progress across your desktop and mobile devices.

-Bottom line: Rosetta Stone delivers an excellent foundation for learning a new language with a program that focuses on practical conversational skills.
-With the addition of teaching you how to read, write, and listen for a rounded experience.

-One more thing: While you do have to pay for the full version, you can access the first module of any language for free to try it out.

-Rosetta Stone makes sure that the fundamentals are pounded into your head and offers features that make sure you're confident about what you're hearing, saying, and writing.

 When it comes to language apps, Rosetta Stone may already be the first software you think of.
-There's good reason for that too.
-For years Rosetta Stone has dominated language learning on PC and it's mobile version is just as solid.
-While getting access to the full program is a bit pricy, if you'll motivated to really learn a new language it's worth the hit to your wallet in the long run.
+There's a good reason for that too.
+For years Rosetta Stone has dominated language learning on PC and its mobile version is just as solid.
+While getting access to the full program is a bit pricey, if you're motivated to really learn a new language it's worth the hit to your wallet in the long run.

 Jill Duffy of PCMag gave it high marks for a foundation in a new language.